Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - wireless --> more complex
   - A relevant interest is in Sensor Networks

-Examples
+Examples:
 - domotic
 This is more tricky because there are a variety of different devices with different computing capabilities and functionalities.
 - automotive
 Usually in this fields distributed systems are used to ensure safety and avoid a single point of failure that can be a centralized system. the different systems are interconnected over a shared bus (CAN bus).
 - Wireless Sensors Networks (WSN)
   - limited possibility to connect and store energy
-  - operating in hasrsh enviroments
+  - operating in harsh enviroments
   - need for redundancy, both for failure of nodes and communications
   The general architecture consists of a high number of sensors that communicate with a gateway to exchange information with the host.
-The typical approach to expose the data is using a publish-subscribe model.
+The typical approach to expose data is using a publish-subscribe model.

 ## Thermal and power management
 Digital logic power consumption can be distinguished in two categories:
 - active power `P = C*V*f^2`
 Related to the switching activity of the circuit, cannot be changed arbitrarily since to operate at a given frequency a certain minimum voltage is required.
-Over the past years due to Dennard's scaling it was possible to build a chip on smaller process, increasing density and frequency but consuming the same active power due to the possibility of operating at lower voltages and decrease in capacitance C. This is coming to an end because we are at the limits of how low the voltage can get.
+Over the past years due to Dennard's scaling it was possible to build a chip on smaller process, increasing density and frequency but consuming the same active power due to the possibility of operating at lower voltages and decrease in capacitance `C`.
+This is coming to an end because we are at the limits of how low the voltage can get.
 - leakage power (static power) `P = I_leak*V`
 Increases as transistor size decreases and increases exponentially with temperature.
 This is not related to the circuit doing actual computations, it is just due to the fact the the system is powered on.
-This can only be reduced by reducing the voltage or interrupting the current flow by powering off devices via *clock gating*.
+This can only be reduced by reducing the voltage or interrupting the current flow by powering off devices via *power gating*.

 High temperatures have negative effects on ICs in general:
 - increase gate delay, slowing down the operating frequency
 - lower MTBF
-- thermal runaway: leakage power increases with temperature lead to increase the temperature --> positive feedback to the destruction of the IC
+- thermal runaway: leakage power increases with temperature lead to increase the temperature --> positive feedback to the destruction of the IC.

-To model the thermals of a chip we can use a simplified model that exploits the parallelism with electrical circuit (e.g. thermal conductivity --> electrical conductivity, heat source --> voltage generator, thermal mass --> capacitance).
+To model the thermals of a chip we can use a simplified model that exploits the parallelism with electrical circuits (e.g. thermal conductivity --> electrical conductivity, heat source --> voltage generator, thermal mass --> capacitance).
 For silicon, thermal phenomenas are very fast (+20 °C in <100ms) so in chip design the approach is to run thermal simulators to builld a 2D map of the chip (e.g. 3D-ICE).
 To model it directly an IR camera is needed and the chip needs to be delidded (NOTE: this changes the conditions w.r.t. normal operation) or use a Thermal Test Chip that is able to simulate the behaviour of the chip by heating up some areas and compare different cooling solutions.

 ### Heat dissipations
 The Thermal Design Power (TDP) is the power rating of a computing system that represent the maximum amount of heat that the cooling system is required to dissipate.
 We can have different approaches to cooling based on the power dissipated by the chip:
 - Passive cooling: no heatsink, transfer heat directly from package to environment.
 Only viable for low power IC (single digit W).
 - Heat sinks: metal components with high surface area and thermal conductivity placed on top on the package.
-Can deal up to tens of W because it still relies on natural convenction.
+Can deal up to tens of W because it still relies on natural convection.
-- Forced air cooling: a heat sink with fans mounted on it to force convenction and increase heat transfer up to a few hundred W.
+- Forced air cooling: a heat sink with fans mounted on it to force convection and increase heat transfer up to a few hundred W.
 - water cooling: replace air with water that can transfer heat faster, requires a radiator to cool the water.
 - evaporative cooling: takes advantage of latent heat of state transitions of fluids with very specific boiling points.
 - thermoelectric cooling: use Peltier effect, useful to remove heat from localized hotspot (still research in progress).